cartographer-project/cartographer/docs/source/terminology.rst

   point in time, the transform between this and the global map frame may change, but the transform between this and all other frames does not change.

+submap frame
+  There is a separate fixed submap frame for each submap.

 tracking frame
   The frame in which sensor data is expressed.
+It is not fixed, i.e. changes over time.
+It is also different for different trajectories.

+gravity-aligned frame
+  Only used in 2D.
+A frame colocated with the tracking frame but with a different orientation which is approximately aligned with gravity, i.e. the gravitational acceleration vector points approximately in the -z direction.
+No assumption about yaw (rotation around the z axis between this and the tracking frame) should be made.
+A different gravity-aligned frame is used for different trajectory nodes.